lucagobbi/ha_agent/README.md

 ### Available integrations

 The HA Agent plugin is meant to provide a flexible and complete integration with Home Assistant, to achieve that, service/domain specific tools needs to be developed.
-Currently there are three available integrations:
+Currently there are four available integrations:

  - <b>State Form</b>: a configurable form to get or set the state of a given entity.
 You only need to provide the entity id you want to retrieve and a friendly name for it.
 Please note: Setting the state via the HA API does not enable communication with the device; it merely updates the device's representational state within HA.
 However, this action may still trigger automations.
 The <a href="https://developers.home-assistant.io/docs/api/rest/">official docs</a> recommend using service endpoints to talk to devices.
 We're planning to add a specific integration for this soon!